tituskaswii/dentalbeeAI/notes_app/README.md

 - `npm install` will install all the needed modules for the frontend to work
 - `npm run start` to start the frontend development server
 - Visit `http://localhost:3000` in your browser (normally ReactJS would do this for us)
-- Login/Register and enjoy the application!
+- Login/Register and test the application!

-## Thanks for having a look at my project.
-Dont forget to check out my blog - <a href="https://thecodingpie.com">https://thecodingpie.com</a>